fenago/katacoda-scenarios/learn-openshift/openshift-security/steps/1/text.md

 To support multiple identity providers, OpenShift relies on the concept of identities serving as a bridge between users and identity providers.
 By default, a new user and identity are created upon the first login.

-Go to https://172.24.0.11:8443 in your web browser and you will see the login page:
+Go to Openshift Web console by clicking `Dashboard` tab located next to terminal and you will see the login page:

-Log in via browser using the username alice and the password supersecret, and observe that the user was created using CLI:
+Log in via browser using the following credentials and observe that the user was created using CLI:

+* Username: **alice**
+* Password: **1234**

 `oc get user`{{execute}}